For mild preeclampsia that is not rapidly

 your doctor will plan to deliver your baby as soon as possible.

-your condition becomes life-threatening to you or your fetus, magnesium sulfate
+your condition becomes life-threatening to you or your baby, the only treatment options are magnesium sulfate

 than 34 weeks pregnant and a 24- to 48-hour delay is possible, you will likely